-- A chairperson of the Committee will be appointed by the Vice Chancellor for Academic Affairs from among the nine faculty members. - The Chair shall serve a one-year term beginning immediately following appointment. - The Chair is responsible for coordinating Assessment Committee business and presiding at all meetings of the Assessment Committee or designating a temporary presiding officer. - The Chair is responsible for appointing a temporary secretary at each Assessment Committee meeting to record minutes, and for coordinating the archiving of minutes and other materials that document Committee business.
+- A chairperson of the Committee will be appointed by the Vice Chancellor for Academic Affairs from among the nine faculty members. - The chair shall serve a one-year term beginning immediately following appointment. - The chair is responsible for coordinating Assessment Committee business and presiding at all meetings of the Assessment Committee or designating a temporary presiding officer. - The chair is responsible for ensuring the assessment secretary or an assessment committee member records minutes coordinates the archiving of minutes and other materials that document Committee business.